Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Electrically driven waves

 \subsection{Propagative resonance versus oscillating diffusive maxima}

-We first seek to identify the parameter regimes where propagation occurs and the purely diffusive ones.
-To this end, we seek solutions of the one-electrode problem with both the propagative low-$\Rm$ model and the QSMHD model which cannot produce waves for $\Ha\in\left\{2.23, 2.66, 3.18, 3.80\right\}\times 10^4$ and $\Rn\in[4.3 \times 10{-5} ,5.1 \times 10^{1}]$.
+We first seek to identify the parameter regime {where propagation occurs and the purely diffusive regime}.
+To this end, we seek solutions of the one-electrode problem with both the propagative low-$\Rm$ model and the QSMHD model that cannot produce waves for $\Ha\in\left\{2.23, 2.66, 3.18, 3.80\right\}\times 10^4$ and $\Rn\in[4.3 \times {10^{-5}} ,5.1 \times 10^{1}]$.
 These values are chosen to match the experimentally accessible range.
 Waves are expected where discrepancies exist between the models.
-Figure \ref{fig:att_coef_vs_Lu_and_N_omega} represents the variations of the attenuation coefficient $\alpha\left(r=0.1, z=1\right)$ with $\Rn$, renormalised with two different parameters designed to highlight the purely diffusive regime and the propagative regime respectively.
+Figure \ref{fig:att_coef_vs_Lu_and_N_omega} represents the variations of the attenuation coefficient $\alpha\left(r=0.1, z=1\right)$ with $\Rn$, renormalised with two different parameters designed to highlight {each of the two regimes}.

-The first parameter $\NOmega =\Ha^2/\Rv$ represents the ratio between the Lorentz force and the acceleration term, present in both models.
+The first parameter $\NOmega =\Ha^2/\Rv$ represents the ratio between the Lorentz force and the acceleration term {$\partial_t\bm u$}, present in both models.
 As such, it does not account for propagative phenomena.
-We call it \emph{oscillation parameter} by analogy with the interaction parameter that measures the ratio of Lorentz force to the inertial terms in QSMHD \citep{moreau1990}.
-The solutions of the QSMHD and the propagative Low-$\Rm$ models collapse for all $\Ha$ numbers in the limit $\NOmega \rightarrow 0$ and exhibit a maximum value at $\NOmega^{-1} = 1 \times 10^{-3}$.
-As such this maximum does not stem from propagative phenomena.
-The solution of both models starts to diverge around this maximum (marked (1a-1d) on figure \ref{fig:att_coef_vs_Lu_and_N_omega}), with a relative error from $3\%$ to $10\%$ for $2.23 \times 10^4\leq \Ha \leq 3.18 \times 10^4$.
-The two models diverge much more significantly around a second set of maxima (marked (2a-2d) on figure \ref{fig:att_coef_vs_Lu_and_N_omega}), that only exists in the propagative solution.
-As such, this second set of maxima necessarily results from a propagative process.
+We call it the {oscillation parameter} by analogy with the interaction parameter that measures the ratio of Lorentz force to the inertial terms in QSMHD \citep{moreau1990}.
+The solutions of the QSMHD and the propagative low-$\Rm$ models collapse for all $\Ha$ numbers in the limit $\NOmega^{-1} \rightarrow 0$ and exhibit a maximum at $\NOmega^{-1} = 1 \times 10^{-3}$.
+As such, this maximum does not stem from propagative phenomena.
+The solution of both models starts to diverge around this maximum (marked 1a\textendash 1d on figure \ref{fig:att_coef_vs_Lu_and_N_omega}), with a relative error from $3\%$ to $10\%$ for $2.23 \times 10^4\leq \Ha \leq 3.18 \times 10^4$.
+The two models diverge significantly more around a second set of maxima (marked 2a\textendash 2d on figure \ref{fig:att_coef_vs_Lu_and_N_omega}), which only exists in the propagative solution.
+Hence, this second set of maxima necessarily results from a propagative process.